bloodydoves/BattleTech-Advanced/CustomAmmoCategories/ReadMe.txt

 						  Base point of AoE range calculations will be point where first projectile, (if weapon have ShotsWhenFired > 1) not intercepted by AMS, hits ground.
 						  It is recommended to use LRM5, LRM10, LRM15 or LRM20 as weapon subtype cause other subtypes have too huge spread when misses
-						  It is good idea to set ForbiddenRage for AoE weapon and set NotUseInMelee to true AOE weapon can't hit mech head, cause every headshot inflicts pilot injury.
+						  It is good idea to set ForbiddenRage for AoE weapon AOE weapon can't hit mech head, cause every headshot inflicts pilot injury.
 With fact AoE always dealt damage it will be imbalance.
 						  Damage variations are not applying to AoE damage "AOEDamage": 0 - if > 0 alternative AoE damage algorithm will be used.
 Main projectile will not always miss.
 Instead it will inflict damage twice